 - Forgot About His Powers: An immortal man could easily escape prison, having nothing but time to plan — he could even try to fake his death via Suicide by Cop.
 But Bedeker panics the moment he hears the sentence and uses the escape clause later that same day (with some prompting by Cadwallader).

 - Immortality Immorality: Of the Deal with the Devil variety.

 - Immunity Disability: A man makes a Deal with the Devil to gain immortality, which is effectively immunity to death.
-He murders his wife so that he can experience the electric chair, but his lawyer manages to get him life in prison.
+He confesses to murdering his wife after she falls off the roof so that he can experience the electric chair, but his lawyer manages to get him life in prison.
 Since he can't die, he's going to be there a long time... at least until the devil shows up and "mercifully" gives him a fatal heart attack.

 - It's All About Me: Walter is thoughtless and self-centered and demanding even before he sells his soul.

-- Jerkass: Even before he murders his long-suffering wife, Bedeker is a deeply unsympathetic character.
+- Jerkass: Even before the death of his long-suffering wife, Bedeker is a deeply unsympathetic character.
 He's selfish and rude and treats everyone he interacts with with disdain.
 One almost pities the Devil for being stuck with him for eternity.

 - Karmic Twist Ending: A perfect example.
 A man becomes immortal through evil means, does evil deeds, and by the end of the tale his only choice remaining is whether to die immediately and go to Hell or wait and see how long it takes him to Go Mad from the Isolation after living in prison for centuries.

 - Never Say "Die": Done by the Devil.
 While explaining the contract's escape clause, he speaks of Bedeker's "demise" and his "departure".
 Averted, however, by other characters.